liuye744/simpleauthDoc/docs/doc2/start/started.md

 ---
-title: Quick Start - Permission Validation
+title: Quick Start - Permission Verification
 keywords: keyword1, keyword2
-desc: This is a lightweight framework for permission validation and access control based on SpringBoot.
+desc: This is a lightweight permission verification and access control framework based on SpringBoot.
 It is suitable for lightweight and progressive projects.
 date: 2023-09-10
 class: heading_no_counter
 ---

-In this section, we will explain how to perform permission validation using annotations.
+In this section, we will introduce how to perform permission verification through annotations.
+The first case is to verify whether the request parameters contain a parameter with the key '114514'.

 ## Step 1: Add Maven Dependency
 ```xml